anitachengalva/e-commerce/README.md

 ## Installation and Usage

 In order to run this application, you will want to `git clone` this repository so that the code is on your local machine.
 Run `npm i` while in the root directory in order to install all necessary [Node.js](https://nodejs.org/en/) dependencies.
-The application will be invoked by using the command `node index.js`.
+Run `npm run seed` to populate the database, then launch the server by using the command `npm run start`.

+Open Insomnia to view the routes.

 ## Technologies Utilized